 Grabbing Market Share?

 One area of focus is to provide training to your current sales force.
 Making your sales people more effective each and every day is the target.
 Sales are the reason for which businesses exist.
 If we draw a micro view of the sale effort against actual sales, then it initially increases as the sales efforts are increased.
-A sales effort is a function of the sales force, processes followed and toolset at their disposal.
-However, the sales vs sales effort gives a reduced marginal rate of sales increase with increasing sales effort.
+A sales effort is a function of the sales force, processes followed, and toolset at their disposal.
+However, the sales vs. sales effort give a reduced marginal rate of sales increase with the increasing sales effort.
 This is the nature of things, and any effort in this direction will provide marginal improvements only.

-None of us want to think or admit that in many cases, the actual sales numbers are a function of the macro environment which a firm has very little control.
+None of us want to think or admit that in many cases, the actual sales numbers are a function of the macro-environment which a firm has very little control over.

 The graph needs to be shifted.